 If a torn cartilage injury has set you back, we'll help you move forward

-With nearly 10,000 cartilage injury admissions every year, you are not alone
+With over 10,000 cartilage injury admissions every year, you are not alone

 Torn cartilage is most often a knee injury from twisting or impact in sports or other accidents, leading to pain, swelling, and joint instability.
 Treatments include rest, ice, compression, elevation, and physiotherapy, with surgery a possibility for more severe tears.